Riverside Health 2024 FREE Flu Vaccine Clinic Listing—Find One Near You!

 Losing weight is hard.
 Keeping it off is even harder.
 In fact, one study found that more than half of weight lost was gained back within two years.
 Maybe that’s why we’re constantly looking for the magic pill or foolproof program that will help us shed those pounds.
 The reality, though, is that weight loss (for good) comes down to making healthy choices and living a healthy lifestyle each day.

-“Trying to lose weight can be overwhelming,” admits Brandy Washburn, FNP, a Family Nurse Practitioner at Riverside Elizabeth Lakes Family Practice.
-“There are competing headlines about the ‘best’ new diet, not to mention you often find yourself navigating new terms, like calorie density, intermittent fasting, or macros.
+“Trying to lose weight can be overwhelming,” admits Brandy Washburn, FNP, a Family Nurse Practitioner with Riverside Health primary care “There are competing headlines about the ‘best’ new diet, not to mention you often find yourself navigating new terms, like calorie density, intermittent fasting, or macros.
 It’s enough to make any feel stressed.”

 Fortunately, there are steps you can take to lose weight while being safe and making lasting changes to your lifestyle.